grantj-re3/HandyOtherDoco/COVID-19/README_AstraZeneca_Vaccine.md

 1. [Department of Health (Australia) | ATAGI statement on AstraZeneca vaccine in response to new vaccine safety concerns | 8 April 2021](https://www.health.gov.au/news/atagi-statement-on-astrazeneca-vaccine-in-response-to-new-vaccine-safety-concerns)

+   - Pfizer ... is preferred over ...
+AstraZeneca in adults aged under 50 years... based on
+     + increasing risk of severe outcomes from COVID-19 in older adults
+     + potentially increased risk of [TTS] following AstraZeneca vaccine in those under 50 years
+   - At the present time, the AstraZeneca vaccine is the only vaccine option for reducing this risk for many Australians, since the global availability of alternative vaccines is highly constrained.
+   - ATAGI recognises this safety concern will likely impact on confidence in being vaccinated with AstraZeneca
+   - delays in vaccine uptake increase the vulnerability of the Australian population to outbreaks of COVID-19
    - Studies have suggested it may occur in approximately 4 - 6 people in every one million people in the 4-20 days after the first dose of vaccine.
 However, higher rates have been reported in Germany and some Scandinavian countries.
    - TTS can cause serious long term disability or death (with death occurring in approximately 25% of reported cases).
 [Implies 1 - 1.5 deaths per million people after the first dose of AstraZeneca.]
    - So far no specific biological risk factors or pre-existing medical conditions have been found to modify (i.e. increase or decrease) the risk of TTS occurring after AstraZeneca vaccine.